Iovannysm/MastermindGame/README.md

 # MastermindGame

-Do a npm init to install node to be able to install the dependencies:
+Do a   npm init   to install node to be able to install the dependencies

-Do a npm install in the terminal to install the dependencies:
+Do a   npm install   in the terminal to install the dependencies

 To play the game:

 In the terminal run   node index.js

-It will log the rules and prompt you to input the first number;
+It will log the rules and prompt you to input the first number

 # Thought Process
 When I started to begin to code this game, My initial thought was to figure the first step, It was to brake the making of the game into smaller to do's

         1: I started to figure out how to use the API t generate a random 4 number combination and store it in a variable.

         2: Create a a way to prompt the player and store the input in a array.

         3: Use the input array and the random number array to check if they were the same number or different.

         4: Return dialog to the player based on the input to gide them in checking if they solve the combination or they need to try again.

 There is a lot to do to make this game more enjoyable to the player so I made a To Do list with what I think it can make a better experience.